As marketers, we all want to answer these questions with confidence:

 - “What’s the ROI of this campaign?
 Should we do it again?”

-But a marketer’s dilemma is the more sophisticated our tactics, the murkier our understanding of what’s influencing pipeline.
+But a marketer’s dilemma is the more sophisticated our tactics, the murkier our understanding of what’s driving pipeline.
 Is it the LinkedIn ad?
 Blog post?
 Demo video?
 Nurture email?
 SDR call?
 Case study?
 Yikes.
 In practice, most of us are hacking it together in Excel.
 Which, if we’re honest, is kinda the same as ¯\_(ツ)_/¯.

-No doubt marketing tech is getting overwhelming, and it’s pretty miserable trying to track leads and opps across Facebook, WordPress, Lead Pages, Hubspot, Salesloft, and Salesforce (and that’s a pretty simple tech stack).
+No doubt marketing tech is getting overwhelming, and it’s pretty miserable trying to track Leads and Opps across Facebook, WordPress, Lead Pages, HubSpot, Salesloft, and Salesforce (and that’s a pretty simple tech stack).